thediveo/lxkns/docs/sidebar-help.md

 - ➋ these expand and collapse actions only appear in these views that present their information in tree-like forms.
 These actions are absent from other views, such as help, settings, and about.
+- ➌ these actions allow downloading discoveries in JSON format, and importing them again later at any time.
-- ➌ trigger either a manual discovery or set the automatic refresh.
+- ➍ trigger either a manual discovery or set the automatic refresh.
 See also [discovery refresh](#discovery-refresh) for details.

 The sidebar can be closed either by click or tapping the close symbol ➊ or by